jorgegv/rage1/doc/FLOWGEN.md

   several tables of pointers to rules to be executed at each moment.
 The different moments are identified by the WHEN clauses in the rules
-* When a new "WHEN" moment is identified (that is: when we identify a new point in the game loop where it would be interesting to execute hooks), we should define a new table in the flow_rules element of the map_screen_s struct (see below for the places already identified).
+* When a new "WHEN" moment is identified (that is: when we identify a new condition in the game loop where it would be interesting to execute hooks), we should define a new table in the flow_rules element of the map_screen_s struct (see below for the places already identified).
+* The code at different points in the game loop only activates and deactivates game flags
+* These game flags are processed and acted upon in check_game_flags() function.
+Most processing must take place here.
+There may be some reactions that may be executed at the place of detection (?)
+* Before executing check_game_flags(), the function run_flow_rules() should
+  be executed.
+This function checks and executes the FLOWGEN rules, it is the main loop of the scripting engine, and all FLOWGEN code is executed here
+* A separate field `user_flags`, analogous to `game_flags`, must exist in `game_state` structure.
+This user flags can be manipulated through FLOWGEN rules

 ## Rule design